olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-handling-oov-terms-in-neural-translation.md

 imgsrc: /graphics/illustrations/2016-08-08/manning-nmt-history.png
 imgalt: History of machine translation systems.
 Slide by Christopher D. Manning.
 imgcaption: History of machine translation systems.
 Slide by Christopher D. Manning.
 shortversion: This blog post is inspired by the tutorial on neural machine translation on ACL 2016 in Berlin by Christopher Manning, Minh-Tangh Luong, and Kyunghyun Cho.
-It intends to shed light on some of the recent research activities related to neura machine translation, and give some pointers on where to read more.
+It intends to shed light on some of the recent research activities related to neural machine translation, and give some pointers on where to read more.

 venue:
 authors: Olof Mogren